 CARES Volunteers generally work with clients for 30-60 minutes at a time.
 A weekly commitment is desired.
 Volunteers also participate in monthly meetings, occasional training workshops and community luncheons.

 Moving UP Volunteer Mentor

 Moving UP is a sixteen week program where clients investigate the impact poverty has on their lives.
 We provide a safe-space where participants work and study their own circumstances and develop relationships with others who are experiencing similar struggles.
 Towards the end of the 16 weeks, the participants create a plan for the life that they want, with action steps attached to the plan.
 During the Moving UP program, participants not only gain new friends, but they gain a greater understanding of themselves and others and learn new skills to improve their lives.
 Each week a meal is provided, along with child care and $25 gift card for each participant.

 An important part of the success of the Moving UP program is the role of the mentor.
 Mentors offer support, encouragement and are a connection to resources.
 They are there to guide the client in implementing their personal plan and future story.

-The current Moving Up program began in January of 2018.
+The next Moving Up program will be 2019.
 Mentoring can be a very rewarding experience and the right relationship can be a powerful aid to help people along the journey out of poverty.
 If you are interested please email firstname.lastname@example.org or contact Maria McTarnaghan at 630-355-3663 ext.
 101 for more information!